Religion in Albania: Eastern Orthodoxy

 According to the 2023 Census, 7.22% of the Albanian population were declared themselves as Albanian Orthodox.
 Three ethnic groups, Albanians, Greeks, and Aromanians, account for the vast majority of Albania's Orthodox believers.
 Metropolitan Theofan Fan Noli established the Albanian Orthodox Mission under the American diocese.

 The first archbishop of the Orthodox Church of Albania was Visarion Xhuvani, a member of the prominent Xhuvani family of Elbasan.

 Although Orthodox Christianity has existed in Albania since the 2nd century AD, and the Orthodox historically constituted 20% of the population of Albania, the first Orthodox liturgy in the Albanian language was celebrated not in Albania, but in Massachusetts.
 Subsequently, when the Orthodox Church was allowed no official existence in communist Albania, Albanian Orthodoxy survived in exile in Boston (1960–89).
 It is a curious history that closely entwines Albanian Orthodoxy with the Bay State.

 Between 1890 and 1920, approximately 25,000 Albanians, the majority of them Orthodox Christians from southeastern Albania, emigrated to the United States, settling in and around Boston.
-Like many other Orthodox immigrants, they were predominantly young, illiterate, male peasants.
+Like many other Orthodox immigrants, they were predominantly young and males.
 Like so many other Balkan immigrants, a large number (almost 10,000) returned to their homeland after World War I.

 Since the 2nd century AD, the liturgical services, schools and activities of the Orthodox Church in Albania had been conducted in Greek.
 When Albania came under Ottoman influence in the 15th century the Orthodox people of Albania were members of the Archbishopric of Ohrid which was officially recognized by the Ottoman Empire.